 Let $Z$ be a random variable indicating the next observed bitstring in the stream, let $B$ be the random variable describing the true value of the hidden bitstring $b \in \mathcal{B}$, where $\mathcal{B} = \{b \in \{0, 1\}^n: \HW(b) \in [1, w]\}$ is the set of all possible options for the hidden bitstring.
 The algorithm is based on keeping track of all posterior probabilities $\Pr(B=b)$ for all $b \in \mathcal{B}$.
 Initially, the prior probability distribution of $B$ is uniform.
 According to Bayes' formula, the update on observing the new value $z$ is

 where $C$ is a normalization factor to ensure $\sum_{b} \Pr(B = b| Z = z) = 1$.
-Here we introduced a constant $2^{n-1}$ for convenience of the computations below; it doesn't affect the correctness of the Bayes formula since it can be absorbed into $C$.
+Here we introduced a constant $2^{n-1}$ for convenience in the computations below; it does not affect the correctness of Bayes' formula, since it can be absorbed into $C$.
 Following the exponential error model presented in \cite[Section IV.B.1]{PhysRevX.15.021082}, we use a likelihood model in which $\Pr(Z = z | B = b)$ depends only on $z \cdot b$ and $\HW(b)$.
 In particular, conditioned on $B = b$, all bitstrings satisfying $z\cdot b=0$ are assigned the same probability, including $z=0$, and all bitstrings satisfying $z\cdot b=1$ are assigned the same probability.
 Thus, there is a function $f\colon \{1, \dots, w\} \to [0, 1]$ such that

 The function $f(i)$ describes the quality of the device: $f(i) = 1$ for an ideal quantum device and $f(i) = 0.5$ for a device returning uniformly random measurement results independently of the circuit given to it.
 The posterior probabilities computed by \cref{algo:new} should therefore be understood as posterior probabilities under this likelihood model.